organix/mycelia/quartet.md

 Program source is provided as a stream of _words_ (whitespace separated in text format).
+If the word parses as a _number_ the value is pushed on the data _stack_.
-Each word is looked up in the current _dictionary_.
+Otherwise the word is looked up in the current _dictionary_.
-If the value is a _block_ it is executed, otherwise the value is pushed on the data _stack_.
+If the associated value is a _block_ it is executed, otherwise the value is pushed on the data _stack_.
-Literal values are pushed on the data _stack_, which is used to provide parameters and return values for executing blocks.
+The data _stack_ holds parameters for executing blocks and their return values.
 Some blocks also consume words from the source stream.

 An actor's behavior is described with a _block_.